All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 on their use (actually on the urine which was sold to dyers).

-His son Titus suggested to Vespasian that
+His son Titus told him that

 such a decision was not appropriate for an emperor: Vespasian